 Reason No. 6: Content creation is a long-term journey

 Content creation is not something you do for a few months then stop; it is a continual practice.
 And the traditional agency-client model for content creation doesn’t account for this.

 Think about it.

-Unless you’re planning on working with the agency forever, you’re assuming that your content creation efforts can be finished by the time your contract ends.
+Unless you’re planning to work with the agency forever, you’re assuming that your content creation efforts can be finished by the time your contract ends.

 There are always going to be more articles to write.
 You’re always going to have new things to say.
 You’re always going to be getting new questions.
 There are always going to be new technologies and new subjects that come up in every single industry.
 On top of this, platforms and channels may change.